jeffwillette/create-react-npm-component/README.md

 npm start
 ```

-In another terminal, fire up the project you want to import the compoent into for testing
+In another terminal, fire up the project you want to import the component into for testing
 and development.
 ```
 cd /other/project-dir